The Pursuit of a Wrongful Conviction

 State of Rhode Island v.
 Victor Colebut – Criminal Defense Attorney Gary Pelletier had not filed the motion for relief according to R.I.
 Gen. L. § 12-13-7 and after making defendant wait nearly a year he still would not file the requested Pre-trial motions or communicate truthfully with the defendant.

-On March 4, 2022 the defendant had been held without bail or a trial for twenty-four (24) months and two (2) weeks without ever having a bail hearing.
+On March 4, 2022 the defendant had been held without bail or a bail hearing or a trial for twenty-four (24) months and two (2) weeks.
 A formal complaint was filed in hopes of a resolution with the client/attorney communications, conflicts and fee issues.
+Criminal Defense Attorney Gary Pelletier stole $10,000 from Mr. Colebut’s father and split fees with another attorney who was not hired, Donna Uhlman.

 To keep the defendant isolated and in the dark the mail clerk at the Rhode Island Department of Corrections intercepts the defendant’s mail.
 It is believed that the below response from Chief Disciplinary Counsel Kerry Keilley Travers was another attempt to discourage the defendant from exercising his rights.